aimms/documentation/webui/upload-widget.rst

       ! if successful, statusCode is set to 'OK' which will trigger the WebUI to show the message below in a grey box StatusCode := webui::ReturnStatusCode('OK');

-      ! displaying the status message, and logging it in the webui messages StatusDescription := "File was uploaded and read successfully";
+      ! displaying the status message, and logging it in the WebUI messages StatusDescription := "File was uploaded and read successfully";

    else    !if previous read statement was not successful